MAIF/otoroshi/manual/next/docs/topics/production-checklist.md

 - **Behind known reverse proxies**: keep `trustXForwarded` on and declare them as trusted proxies (see below).
 This is the only configuration where a proxy chain is read without letting the client choose its own address.
-- **Behind a proxy that overwrites the headers**: keep `trustXForwarded` on.
+- **Behind a proxy that overwrites the headers**: keep `trustXForwarded` on, and pick the client address header it overwrites (see below).
 - **Directly exposed**: turn it off.
-The client address is then the connection address: neither `Forwarded` nor `X-Forwarded-For` is used to resolve it, whatever the trusted proxies say.
+The client address is then the connection address: no forwarded header is used to resolve it, whatever the trusted proxies say.
 The `${req.ip_from_xff}` expression remains available: it returns the first non-empty normalised `X-Forwarded-For` value, or the connection address when none is available.